hossamkhalil01/CarND-P2-AdvancedLaneLinesDetection/README.md

 ## Description

-Detection is done through several steps any of which can be used individually :
+Detection is done through several steps any of which can be used individually:

 1. Undistort input image using the calibration matrix.
 2. Extract features using Sobel gradients and HLS color space thresholding.